 Parts by Tedd Arnold is so funny.
-Readers follow along as a 5 year old boy begins noticing things about his body he’d never noticed before like belly button lint, snot, peeling skin and more.
+Readers follow along as a 5-year-old boy begins noticing things about his body he’d never noticed before.
+Such as belly button lint, snot, peeling skin and more.
 His anxious assumptions about his body falling apart will have you in stitches.
-My 2 year old laughed and got most of the humor but slightly older children will be laughing hysterically at how silly the little boy’s worries are.
+My 2-year-old laughed and got most of the humor.
+But slightly older children will be laughing hysterically at how silly the little boy’s worries are.

 Granny Went to Market by Stella Blackstone is a book I got to know very well when writing lessons for Itty Bitty Bookworm preschool curriculum using it.
-This a a really fantastic book that is filled with language arts, geography and math lessons.
+This is a really fantastic book that is filled with language arts, geography and math lessons.
 Granny is a traveler and everywhere she goes she picks up a number of souvenirs.
 Not only are a number of countries like Switzerland, Mexico and Peru visited, but the souvenirs she buys relate to the country’s culture and offer even more learning opportunities for interested kids.
-The rhyming text will enchant even the youngest world traveler, this is a must for any jet setting family!
+The rhyming text will enchant even the youngest world traveler, this is a must for any jet-setting family!

 Firefighters: Speeding!
 Spraying!
 Saving! by Patricia Hubbell is a wonderful rhyming book all about the work firefighters do.
-After only reading it twice my son was rhyming along with the simple but well crafted text.
+After only reading it twice my son was rhyming along with the simple but well-crafted text.
 I liked that there was a mix of male and female firefighters, that the text incorporates information about equipment as well as tasks the firefighters complete on a call.
-Perhaps my favorite thing about this book are the details in the illustrations by Viviana Garofoli, the soot on the faces of the rescued and firefighters, the unique angles used in the illustrations and the fun colors.
+The illustrations by Viviana Garofoli are one of my favorite things about this book.
+The soot on the faces of the rescued and firefighters, the unique angles used in the illustrations and the fun colors.
 Great book!

 Hush, Little Alien by Daniel Kirk is a quirky updated version of the classic lullaby.
 So many bedtime books are super sugary but this one is funky and bright!
 I love the space theme and the illustrations are great!
 The rhymes are funny and kept my son interested in the lullaby much longer than the traditional one which he deems a “baby song”.

-Baby Says “Moo!” by JoAnn Early Macken was a huge hit with my 2 year old.
-I should warn you that she loves anything with a baby of any sort in it but even if she wasn’t baby crazy I think she would have loved this book.
-In it the baby and family go from the city to the farm asking about the sounds the people and animals make around them.
+Baby Says “Moo!” by JoAnn Early Macken was a huge hit with my 2-year-old.
+I should warn you that she loves anything with a baby of any sort in it.
+She would have loved this book even if she wasn’t baby crazy.
+In it, the baby and family go from the city to the farm asking about the sounds the people and animals make around them.
 No matter what the baby says “Moo”.
 The text is sweet and rhymes and the bright, colorful illustrations are so adorable.
 Very sweet book for children learning about animal sounds.

 Zin!
 Zin!
 Zin!
 A Violin by Lloyd Moss is a big hit at our house and if you have a child into music or musical instruments this is a great book.
-You count the instruments as they come on stage for a performance and not only is this a great counting book, but it introduced musical instruments in it’s rhyming text and super fun pictures.
-I am biased though my little man is really really into instruments and loves this book.
-The day we bought it I had to sit in the back with him on the way home from the bookstore because he couldn’t wait to read it.
+You count the instruments as they come on stage for a performance.
+Not only is this a great counting book.
+It introduces musical instruments in its rhyming text and super fun pictures.
+I am maybe a little biased, but my little man is really really into instruments and loves this book.
+The day we bought it I had to sit in the back with him on the way home.
+He was so excited that he couldn’t wait to read it.

 One Duck Stuck by Phyllis Root looks like an everyday book, but inside you will find a brilliantly repetitive storyline, that promotes teamwork, and mathematical skills!
-See a duck gets stuck in the muck and while others are eager to help the duck isn’t unstuck until they all work together.
+A duck gets stuck in the muck and while others are eager to help the duck isn’t unstuck until they all work together.
 My class was nuts about this book a few years ago and my son has greatly enjoyed it since infancy.
 Don’t pass this book up.

 Green Eggs and Ham by Dr. Seuss.
 All of Dr. Seuss’s books are worthy of praise, and children really do love the melodic and brilliant rhymes.
-I love that often you can’t quite tell if a character is a woman or a man, and they have no obvious race which makes them universal and inclusive.
-I love “Green Eggs and Ham” because of it’s limited wording , there are only 50 words used in the whole book, and easy rhymes make it a great choice for learning about rhyming.
-Also the words used are so simple that it’s a fabulous book for emergent readers.
+I love that often you can’t quite tell if a character is a woman or a man.
+They have no obvious race which makes them universal and inclusive.
+I love “Green Eggs and Ham” because of it’s limited wording.
+While there are only 50 words used in the whole book, its easy rhymes make it a great choice for learning about rhyming.
+Also, the words used are so simple that it’s a fabulous book for emergent readers.